Ehdynn/4P02-Group-Project/FrontEnd/ProgressTracker.md

 - [ ] Update error msgs to be more user friendly once testing is done
 - [ ] Create a spinning wheel for loading and add it to pages
 - [ ] Fix reload issue
-- [ ] Fix error msg when student tries to enroll in the same course twice, also suppress the console error
 - [ ] Better assignment not found page
 - [ ] add a way to trigger a the comparison engine inside the create comparison edge function once the engine is complete.
 - [ ] Create demo accounts